How An Applicant Tracking System Works?

 Frequently Asked Questions

-What is the difference between an ATS and a recruitment CRM?
+What is the difference between an ATS and a Recruitment CRM?

-How much does an ATS usually cost?
+How Does an ATS Function?

 What factors affect ATS pricing?